Voltage from the parquet

 Burgert's team subjected the test cube with a side length of about 1.5cm to about 600 load cycles.
 The material showed an amazing stability.
 At each compression, the researchers measured a voltage of around 0.63V – enough for an application as a sensor.
 In further experiments, the team tried to scale up their wooden nanogenerators.
 For example, they were able to show that 30 such wooden blocks, when loaded in parallel with the body weight of an adult, can light up a simple LCD display.
 It would therefore be conceivable to develop a wooden floor that is capable of converting the energy of people walking on it into electricity.
 The researchers also tested the suitability as a pressure sensor on human skin and showed that it could be used in biomedical applications.

-However, there is still a long way to go before the "piezo" wood can be used as a sensor or even as an electricity-generating wooden floor.
-But the advantages of such a simple yet renewable and biodegradable piezoelectric system are obvious – and are now being investigated by Burgert and his colleagues in follow-up projects.
+There are still a few steps to be taken before the "piezo" wood can be used as a sensor or as an electricity-generating wooden floor.
+But the advantages of such a simple and at the same time renewable and biodegradable piezoelectric system are obvious – and are now being investigated by Burgert and his colleagues in a follow-up projects.
 And in order to adapt the technology for industrial applications, the researchers are already in talks with potential cooperation partners.

 ETH: Wood Materials Science